 Before we get into that, let’s illustrate the

 . combo with an example.
-That’ll give us some fresh background on what we’re trying to achieve and will let us highlight how the new approach improves of this one.
+That’ll give us some fresh background on what we’re trying to achieve, and will let us highlight how the new approach improves on this one.

 For instance, let’s say we are in the market for destroying cucumbers.
 We are deadly, rugged cucumber head hunters and there are some cucumbers that need obliteration: